Ingolstadt: History and culture

 Ingolstadt was the capital of the Duchy of Bavaria-Ingolstadt between 1392 and 1447.
 Ingolstadt was then united with Bavaria-Landshut.
 Louis VII, Duke of Bavaria ordered the building of the New Castle as well as the Church of Our Lady (Münster zur Schönen Unseren Lieben Frau), also known as "Upper Parish" (Obere Pfarr), whose form was strongly influenced by French Gothic architecture.

-In 1472 Louis IX, Duke of Bavaria founded the University of Ingolstadt which became the Ludwig-Maximilians-University.
+In 1472, Louis IX, Duke of Bavaria founded the University of Ingolstadt, which became the Ludwig-Maximilians-University.
 In 1800 it was moved to Landshut and in 1826 eventually to Munich.
-The University of Ingolstadt was an important defender of the Roman Catholic Church during the Reformation era, led by such notable scholars as Johann Eck.
+The University of Ingolstadt was an influential defender of the Roman Catholic Church during the Reformation era, led by such notable scholars as Johann Eck.

 Ingolstadt is where William IV, Duke of Bavaria wrote and signed the Bavarian Reinheitsgebot in 1516.

-In the Battle of Ingolstadt in May 1525, the Black Company – a unit of Franconian farmers and knights fighting on the side of the peasants during the German Peasants' War – took their last stand at Ingolstadt against the Swabian League, all eventually being defeated and killed.

 On 30 April 1632, the German field marshal Johann Tserclaes, Count of Tilly died at Ingolstadt during a Swedish siege of the city.
 The field marshal had been badly wounded in a previous engagement with the Swedes under King Gustavus Adolphus.
 Ingolstadt proved to be the first fortress in Germany that held out for the entire length of the Swedish siege, and the Swedes eventually withdrew.

-The remains of Gustavus Adolphus' horse can be seen in the City Museum.
+Gustavus Adolphus' horse remains can be seen in the City Museum.
 The horse was shot from under the king by one of the cannons inside the fortress, a cannon known as "The Fig".
 When the Swedes withdrew, the city preserved the remains of the king's horse, eventually putting the Schwedenschimmel on display.
 It has remained thus for almost 400 years.
 In 1748, Adam Weishaupt, the founder of the Order of Illuminati, was born in Ingolstadt.
-After the French invasion in 1799, the fortress was demolished and the university was relocated to Landshut.
+After the French invasion in 1799, the fortress was demolished, and the university was relocated to Landshut.

 Originally a fortress city, Ingolstadt is enclosed by a medieval defensive wall.
 The Bavarian fortress (1537–1930) now holds the museum of the Bavarian army.
 During World War I, future French president Charles de Gaulle was detained there as a prisoner of war.
-A sappers' drill ground lies next to the river, and two military air bases are located nearby, one used for testing aircraft.
+A sappers' drill ground lies next to the river.
+Two military air bases are located nearby, one used for testing aircraft.
 The long military tradition of the city is reflected in today's civil and cultural life.
 Former "off-limit" military training areas have been converted into well-used public parks.

 Adolf Scherzer composed the "Bayerischen Defiliermarsch".
 Mary Shelley's Frankenstein was set at the Ingolstädter Alte Anatomie (Old Anatomy Building), now a museum for medical history.
 Marieluise Fleißer set her play Pioneers in Ingolstadt (1928) in the city.